 Modeling Weapons for a First Person Shooter

 Learn how to model a pistol that's high in detail, low in polygons, and optimized for great first person gameplay.
-We'll go through the entire workflow from initial block out to tweaking designs specifically for FPS games, 3 different methods of high poly detailing, low poly modeling, UV unwrapping, normal map baking, and exporting to Unity.Start your Free Trial or Watch Video Trailer
+We'll go through the entire workflow from initial block out to tweaking designs specifically for FPS games, 3 different methods of high poly detailing, low poly modeling, UV unwrapping, normal map baking, and exporting to Unity.Get Started or Watch Video Trailer

 Beautiful, Functional, and Efficient

 Learn how to build weapons that are low in polygons, high in detail, and feel great for a first person player to use.

 To build a first person shooter, we’re going to need some guns.